 Leaves: The oval/elliptic leaves fully appear after the flowers have matured, having fine hair when young and smooth late, are alternate and with a smooth edge.
 Leaf stalks are very short.
 They are usually the first native shrub leaves to unfold in the spring.
 Fall color is yellow.

-The inflorescence is a terminal cluster of 2 or 3 flowers and axillary clusters along the twig that appear with the new leaves.
+The inflorescence is a terminal cluster of 2 or 3 flowers and axillary clusters along the twig that appear as the leaf buds are breaking.

 Flowers: The pale yellow flowers are four parted and have a tubular shaped corolla with the petals united into a tube.
 The flower has 8 protruding stamens that have white filaments and yellow anthers.
 There is also a prominent style that is longer than the stamens.